OxalisCommunity/Oxalis-AS4/docs/CEF-connectivity.md

   </dd>

   <dt>InputStream</dt>
-  <dd>The payload to be sendt.
+  <dd>The payload to be sent.
 What goes here is delivered to the recipient</dd>
 </dl>

 The TransmissionRequest describes the tramsmission that is to be sent.